 - Facilitating learning opportunities for health professionals and community partners through established relationships and partner agencies.

 The North Dakota AHEC works in close collaboration with its partners to identify areas of need, leverage financial and personnel resources, in an effort to expand existing programs, develop new programs, and reduce duplication amongst partners throughout the state.

 - University of North Dakota School of Medicine and Health Sciences

 - Mayville State University

-- The University of North Dakota College of Nursing
+- University of North Dakota College of Nursing

 The AHEC program was developed by Congress in 1971 to recruit, train, and retain health professionals committed to underserved populations.
 The national program was designed with the objective of eliminating Health Professional Shortage Areas.
 The AHEC program was designed to encourage universities and educators to look beyond their institutions and partner with communities to promote cooperative solutions with local benefits.

-The AHEC is supported by a federal Health Services Resources Administration (HRSA), Bureau of Health Professions grant which requires a 1:1 federal/non-federal match, as well as state-appropriated funds.
-In addition, an Otto Bremer Foundation grant supports development of rural interdisciplinary educational opportunities for health professions students.
+The AHEC is supported by a federal Health Services Resources Administration Bureau of Health Professions grant which requires a 1:1 federal/non-federal match, as well as state-appropriated funds.
+In addition, grant support from Sanford Health Foundation has supported Rural Interdisciplinary and HOSA programs in the past.